AutLaaw/sandbox-fivem/readme.md

 # Sandbox RP

 This is a heavily modified version of the Mythic Framework for Sandbox RP.
-It uses a custom component-based system, with all UIs built in React.
+It use to use a custom component-based system, but now it uses a custom export-based system, with all UIs built in React.
 This codebase is released with full permissions from the original Mythic Framework authors, Alzar & Dr. Nick.

 ---